 The recent decades have seen important changes in international trade flows.
 A growing share of international trade occurs within regions (and particularly economic blocs) even if long-distance trade has increased in absolute numbers.
-Trade dominantly takes place within Europe, North America, and East Asia, commonly referred to as the triad.
-Still, a shift in trade relations between the northern and southern hemispheres, particularly between developed and developing economies, occurs.
+Trade predominantly takes place within Europe, North America, and East Asia, commonly called the triad.
+Still, a shift in trade relations between the northern and southern hemispheres, particularly between developed and developing economies, has occurred.
 The structure of global trade has become much more complex in its relations and diversified in what is being traded.
 The pattern of trade relations is mainly explained by the following factors:

 - Geographical proximity.
 The intensity of trade relations is commonly a function of proximity unless notable advantages can be found further away.
 The European Union has significant trading linkages with adjacent areas in Eastern Europe, North Africa, and the Middle East.
 North America also maintains important trade linkages with Latin America, notably Mexico, as part of the USMCA (United States-Mexico-Canada Agreement).
 Shorter distances have an important impact on the modes used for trade, with maritime shipping less suitable outside short sea shipping.
 Still, a key advantage of maritime shipping is that it substantially attenuates the negative effects of long distances on trade as the development of containerized shipping underlines.

 - Resources availability.
 The scarcity and availability of resources have shaped maritime networks for close to two centuries and remain the main component, ton-wise, of maritime shipping.
 Energy, mineral, and agricultural trades have distinct shipping networks and specialized port facilities designed to handle bulk cargoes such as petroleum, natural gas, coal, grains, alumina, and iron ore.